Doggy Dangers: 13 Potential Garden Hazards for DogsJuly 3, 2019

 If you own a lovely pond in the garden, make sure to make it dog-proof.
 Considering it’s exposing water bodies which can cause various accidents to your dog.
 Mishaps such as slipping, tripping or getting drowned from a variety of reasons.

 It’s best to keep the exterior properly barricaded with fencing, gravel or plants.

 Weeds might be meant to burrow into the ground and germinate.
 However, they can also accidentally penetrate a dog’s body and cause internal damage.

 Since they grow everywhere in the garden regularly, they should also be uprooted continuously.
 Make sure that your dogs getting regularly checked as well, especially entry points like the ears, nose, mouth and eyes.

 Our garden composts mostly contain food waste and mouldy leftovers that can be containing dangerous mycotoxins.
 Did you know that these are extremely hazardous to your dog’s health?

-And since they contain remnants of tasty dinners, it’s important to steer your dogs away from them to prevent them from getting tempted with the smell of food.
+And though building a compost heap can benefit your garden, they contain remnants of tasty dinners that can attract your pets.
+Steer your dogs away from it to prevent them from getting tempted with the smell of food.

 Most dog owners are well aware the chocolate is bad for pets and can cause poisoning.
 Moreover, garden bedding mulch made from cocoa beans.